fastlane/ci/docs/CiConfigRepo.md

 Those are some basic guidelines when we think about security when it comes to API tokens and the config repo:

 - If someone has access to the GitHub API token of the CI-bot, they have access to everything the bot has access to (all repos that are being used with `fastlane.ci` and the `ci-config` repo)
 - To gain access to the API token, it's enough to have physical access to the machine running `fastlane.ci` or `ssh` access.
-As this allows the attack to fetch the `FASTLANE_CI_ENCRYPTION_KEY` in combination with the content of `users.json` of the `ci-config` repo
+As this allows the attacker to fetch the `FASTLANE_CI_ENCRYPTION_KEY` in combination with the content of `users.json` of the `ci-config` repo
-- The `ci-config` repo can be publicly available (read-access) to the world, as all sensitive data is encrypted (assuming you trust RSA256-CBC-SHA256 in combination with the `FASTLANE_CI_ENCRYPTION_KEY` you use.
+- The `ci-config` repo can be publicly available (read-access) to the world, as all sensitive data is encrypted (assuming you trust RSA256-CBC-SHA256 in combination with the `FASTLANE_CI_ENCRYPTION_KEY` you use).
 Ideally the `ci-config` repo isn't public, and you only grant read/write access to developers you trust
 - As soon as you grant someone write-access to the `ci-config` repo, they can do anything:
   - By having write access to the repo, they can read and edit `users.json` and `projects.json`, and with that gain access to the bot's GitHub API token, and with that full access to all repos
   - Only grant write access to people within your company that you trust